clojure-vim/neovim-client/README.md

 ## TODO

+* Response error handling.
-* proper logging, debug which we can turn off
+* Proper logging, debug which we can turn off.
-* more higher-level nvim api stuff to show off
+* More higher-level nvim api stuff to show off.

 ## Dependencies